torstenboettjer/sandbox/README.md

   };
 ```

 Referencing a application in the `home.packages` installs the software.
-Nix packages can bw found int the nix [package directory](https://search.nixos.org/packages).
-The command `nix-env -qaP` lists of packaes and references the available attributes.
-Some packages allow fine-tuning, e.g. by applying overrides like install the [Nerd Fonts](https://search.nixos.org/packages?channel=unstable&show=nerdfonts&from=0&size=50&sort=relevance&type=packages&query=nerdfonts) only with a limited number of fonts.
+Nix packages can be found in the nix [package directory](https://search.nixos.org/packages).
+The command `nix-env -qaP` lists packages at the command line, incl. the available attributes.
+Some packages allow fine-tuning, e.g. by applying overrides like the [Nerd Fonts](https://search.nixos.org/packages?channel=unstable&show=nerdfonts&from=0&size=50&sort=relevance&type=packages&query=nerdfonts) package allows to override the default list of fonts.
+The `override` and `overrideAttrs` functions are typically used with packages that are built from source and have attributes like `src`, `buildInputs`, `makeFlags`, etc..
+The home.packages section can also be used to write simple shell scripts inside the configuration like adding a 'my-hello' command.

 ```ǹix
   home.packages = with pkgs; [